XerxesDZB: History

 The club was founded in 1904 as RFC Xerxes and their first regional championship was won in 1907.
 After a second championship in 1911 the club was promoted to the second class (tweede klasse) of Dutch football.
+In 1925 Xerxes reached the Cup-final, they lost the final with 5-1 from ZFC.
 In 1931 Xerxes became champions of their district and were promoted to the first class (eerste klasse) where they faced teams like Feijenoord, Sparta, ADO, Ajax and Blauw Wit.

 While playing at the highest level of Dutch football Xerxes was easily able to remain in their division with players like Wim Lagendaal, and in later years Faas Wilkes and Coen Moulijn and play alongside the giant teams in the country, also during the first years of professional football in the country.
 However, after 1958 the results became worse and in 1960 Xerxes was forced relegated out of the professional football divisions.
-Two years in a row (1961 and 1962) Xerxes became champion of the amateurs and was admitted back into professional football for the 1962-63 season.
+Two consecutive seasons (1961 and 1962) Xerxes became champion of the amateurs and was returned to professional football for the 1962–63 season.

 Times changed and Xerxes promoted to the Eerste Divisie in 1965, followed by another promotion in 1966 to the Eredivisie.
 At this level Xerxes was again able to achieve decent results with players like Willem van Hanegem, Hans Dorjee, Rob Jacobs and Eddy Treytel.
-However the lack of an own stadium (a hospital was built on their ground) and withdrawal of the sponsor caused the pro-section of Xerxes was forced to merge with the pro-section DHC Delft during the summer of 1967 to become Xerxex/DHC'66.
+However the lack of their own stadium (a hospital was built on their ground) and withdrawal of the sponsor forced the pro-section of Xerxes to merge with the pro-section DHC Delft during the summer of 1967 to become Xerxex/DHC'66.
 That club was dissolved already a year later by lack of interest by the fans in Delft.